TrustTheVote-Project/VoteTrackerPlus/src/vtp/README.md

 VoteTracker+ (VTP) URL's and PATH references have the '+' spelled out (VoteTrackerPlus).

 See [../../docs/project-overview.md](../../docs/project-overview.md) for more general VTP information.
-In particular see [../../docs/project-overview.md](../../docs/tech-details/more-tech-details.md) for details of the VTP election directory layout.
+In particular see [../../docs/tech-details/more-tech-details.md](../../docs/tech-details/more-tech-details.md) for details of the VTP election directory layout.
 The directory layout is key to better understand the VoteTracker+ solution and how election data is organized the directory, file, and git repository levels.

 A VTP election in essence is the directory structure that represents a specific election.
 The directory structure is rooted with a clone of a root election repository, representing either a real or mock election, that contains this repository as a direct submodule.
 The election may have zero or more additional git submodules organized in a specific manner, primarily a function of voting precinct and/or computer network isolation.
 One potentially common layout/deployment is one git repo per voting center.

-This repo contains all the python executables and libraries necessary to run an election and does not contain any election specific information, configuration or [Cast Vote Records (CVRs)](https://pages.nist.gov/ElectionGlossary/#cast-vote-record).
+This repo contains all the python executables and libraries necessary to run an election and does not contain any election specific information, configuration or [Cast Vote Records][Cast Vote Record].

 When a specific election is configured, either for real or for mock/testing purposes, the ./config.yaml and ./address_map.yaml files in the election repositories are modified accordingly.
 This initial modification will define Geographical Geopolitical Overlays (GGOs - NIST calls this a [geopolitical units](https://pages.nist.gov/ElectionGlossary/#geopolitical-unit)).
 More specifically, the config and address-map files define the direct child GGOs (there can be multiple children), and those children config and address-map files define their potentially multiple children.
 This effectively define an Directed Acyclic Graph (DAG) of election configuration data.